-Independent Outside Directors do not currently comprise a majority of the board of the Company as there are three Independent Outside Directors among ten Directors in total.
-As noted in "Principle 4-10 Use of Optional Approach," the Company has established the Nomination and Remuneration Advisory Committee, which consists of a majority of Outside Officers.
+Although Independent Outside Directors do not currently comprise a majority of the board of the Company as there are five Independent Outside Directors among twelve Directors in total, as noted in "Principle 4-10 Use of Optional Approach," the Company has established the Nomination and Remuneration Advisory Committee, which currently consists of seven members including five Independent Outside Directors.
+As such, the Company believes that the fairness and transparency of the Committee are ensured.